List of Power Rangers Mystic Force characters: Leelee Pimvare

 In "Heir Apparent," the Rangers were captured and discovered she was one of the members of the Forces of Darkness.
 She showed a desire to keep the Rangers as "pets", but also showed concern as to their condition after their powers were drained.
 Thereafter her mother, Necrolai, took an extreme interest in the Book of Prophecy.
 Leelee decided that she could no longer continue her evil ways; angling to make friends, she left the Underworld to work alongside the Rangers at the Rock Porium.
 Nick initially intended to tell Toby Leelee's secret, but the other Rangers stopped him.
 Leelee promised that as long as they kept her secret, she would keep theirs.
 The Rangers are extremely distrustful of her until she proves herself to be a diligent worker.

 In "The Hunter," Leelee had been left to mind the store.
 When the Rangers returned after a battle, they found her exhausted and the Rock Porium clean.
 She was therefore named "[best] employee of the month".

 In "Hard Heads," Leelee felt miserable and lonely; between the Rangers' distrust of her and her mother doting on the Terrors, she seemed to have no one in whom to confide.
 At the end of the episode, she read the Book of Prophecy, hoping that her future might cheer her up; however, she was instead horrified to discover that she would apparently become "Queen of the Vampires".

 In the two-part episode "Light Source," she went up against her mother, defying her destiny to be the Vampire Queen.
 Leelee helped Clare and Phineas enter the Underworld to find Udonna, who was imprisoned there.
 They used their combined magic to set her free and energized her using the Snow Staff.
 Leelee was therefore finally accepted as a friend by the Power Rangers and their allies.
 In the later episode "The Return", Leelee confirms a rumor planted in "Light Source" that she had made Phineas her paramour.

 In "Mystic Fate," her mother defected to the side of good to protect her.
 Afterwards, the two moved into a Briarwood condo.
 Phineas remained Leelee's sweetheart, though his open-hearted demeanor apparently prevents any of the then-conventional awkwardness from taking hold.

-While Leelee first revealed her full name in "Broken Spell," not until "Light Source" did she point out that her surname was an anagram of "Vampire" implying that it may be an assumed name.